NordicHPC/sonar/doc/HOWTO-DAEMON.md

 sasl-password-file = <string>                   # default none
 ```

-The `broker-address` is required and names the address of the broker.
-For Kafka it's usually
+For direct communication with the Kafka broker the `broker-address` is required and provides the
-host:port, eg `localhost:9092` for a local broker on the standard port.
+address of the broker.
+For Kafka it's usually host:port, eg `localhost:9092` for a local broker on
+the standard port.

+For communication via a REST API (usually required if traffic off the node needs to go through an
+HTTP proxy), the `rest-endpoint` should be set instead of the `broker-address`, and it should be the
+full URL for an API endpoint that will receive a POST with data destined for the Kafka broker.
+In
+this case, `ca-file` will currently be ignored - normally the URL will be https to protect the
+credentials and data and the system's normal https crypto materials will be used for authenticating
+the connection.
+See the "Kafka REST proxy" section of [HOWTO-KAFKA](HOWTO-KAFKA.md) for more.

 All available data are sent to the data sink at some random time within the `sending-window`, which
 starts at the point when data become available to send.